lud/elixir-todo/README.md

 Just put todo messages in your code and they will be printed at compile time ; there is no overhead at runtime.

+A mix command is available to scan all modules for todo items and print all at once.

 ```elixir
 defmodule MyApp.MyMod do